5 reasons online retailers can’t afford to ignore Performance Content

-Last, but certainly not least: the quality of the content and the overall experience provided by a retailer on their website is of paramount importance to customer perception of the brand, and their likelihood of becoming a repeat visitor.
+Last, but certainly not least: the quality of the content and the overall experience provided by a retailer on their website is of paramount importance to a customer’s perceptions of the brand, and their likelihood of becoming a repeat visitor.

-Considering you only have around 6 seconds to capture a website visitor’s attention – and make a positive impression – it’s hugely important that the information they receive at the critical pre-purchase point of the funnel, the Performance Content, is held to the same standards of quality as any awareness or consideration content they may have encountered higher up in the funnel.
+Considering you only have seconds to capture a website visitor’s attention – and make a positive impression – it’s imperative that you prioritise the customer experience.
+That means that the information consumers receive at the critical pre-purchase point of the funnel, the Performance Content, is held to the same standards of quality as any awareness or consideration content they may have encountered higher up in the funnel.

 Is your Performance Content under-performing?

-To gain a better understanding of whether your Performance Content is hitting the mark, request a bespoke Quill Quality Score audit of your website below:
+To gain a better understanding of whether your Performance Content is hitting the mark, request a bespoke (and complimentary) Quill Quality Score audit of your website here.

 More posts from the blog